Common symptoms during pregnancyPrenatal care - common symptoms

 - Makes you feel itchy

-- Makes you have pain or soreness
+- Causes pain or soreness

 Having a hard time moving the bowels is normal during pregnancy.
+This is because:

 - Later in your pregnancy, the pressure from your uterus on your rectum may also worsen the problem.